Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Details of SYNTHEBOKEH300 Dataset

 The final dataset is organized under four top-level directories: \texttt{ aif} for all-in-focus inputs, \texttt{ images} for bokeh renderings, \texttt{ depth} for disparity maps and \texttt{ metadata} for per-image JSON descriptors.
 Each bokeh image is stored as an 8-bit JPEG in \texttt{ images} and has a corresponding JSON file in \texttt{ metadata} that records its identifier, the shared all-in-focus and depth file paths, the sampled \(K\) and \(d_f\), the equivalent \(f\)-number and basic renderer settings.

-During evaluation \textit{SYSTHEBOKEH300} provides photorealistic yet fully controllable test cases in which we can measure both image reconstruction quality and depth-aware consistency across changes in aperture and focus under ground-truth geometry.
+During evaluation \textit{SYNTHEBOKEH300} provides photorealistic yet fully controllable test cases in which we can measure both image reconstruction quality and depth-aware consistency across changes in aperture and focus under ground-truth geometry.